Assessing America's Writing - Results

 Below 400 | Emergent |

-These categories will be applied for these score ranges in all our AAW assessments so that you can see student progression through the categories as they progress through the year and through grades.
+These levels will be applied for these score ranges in all our AAW assessments so that you can see student progression through the levels as they progress through the year and through grades.

-To make these categories more meaningful, we have generated descriptions of these categories in terms of characteristics of students' writing.
-These descriptions have been generated using AI and sampling the actual writing done by students in a given assessment.
-Description documents have been generated separately for Grades 1 to 2, 3 to 6, and 7 to 12.
-You can access these by going to the Download National assessment documents section of your AAW task.
+To make these levels more meaningful, we have generated descriptions of these levels in terms of characteristics of students' writing and recommended instructional approaches .
+These descriptions have been generated using AI and sampling the actual writing done by students at each level in a given assessment.
+A description document has been generated covering Grades 1 to 12.
+You can access this by going to the Download National assessment documents section of your AAW task.

-In addition to the new scale and categories, we are also now able to provide feedback reports targeted at teachers and students.
+In addition to the new scale and levels, we are also now able to provide feedback reports targeted at teachers and students.
 The help article about accessing these reports is available here.

 Thank you!